Ocmulgee Indian Celebration

-Named one of the Top 20 Events in the Southeast by the Southeast Tourism Society, the celebration shares this vital piece of American history with some 17,000+ guests to the monument each year, allowing new generations to understand the Native American heritage, arts, and culture first-hand through interaction and observation.
-Discover the mounds, artifacts and nature within the 702-acre National Monument.
+Named one of the Top 20 Events in the Southeast by the Southeast Tourism Society, the celebration shares this vital piece of American history with some 10,000+ guests to the event each year, allowing new generations to understand the Native American heritage, arts, and culture first-hand through interaction and observation.
+Discover the mounds, artifacts and nature within the 702-acre National Historical Park.

 The Visitor Center, featuring over 2,000 artifacts and displays, will be open to the public.
-This year the Ocmulgee Indian Celebration celebrates its 25th year.
+This year the Ocmulgee Indian Celebration celebrates its 29th year.